pomerium/pomerium/docs/guides/code-server.md

 ## Background

-This guide covers using Pomerium to secure an instance of [Visual Studio Code Server].
+This guide covers using Pomerium to secure an instance of [code-server].
 Pomerium is an identity-aware access proxy that can add single-sign-on / access control to any service, including visual studio code.

 ### Visual Studio Code

 [Visual Studio Code] is an open source code editor by Microsoft that has become [incredibly popular](https://insights.stackoverflow.com/survey/2019#technology-_-most-popular-development-environments) in the last few years.
 For many developers, [Visual Studio Code] hits the sweet spot between no frills editors like vim/emacs and full feature IDE's like Eclipse and IntelliJ.
 VS Code offers some of the creature comforts like intellisense, git integration, and plugins, while staying relatively lightweight.

-One of the interesting attributes of [Visual Studio Code] is that it is built on the [Electron](https://en.wikipedia.org/wiki/Electron_(software_framework)) framework which uses a headless instance of Chrome rendered as a desktop application.
+One of the interesting attributes of [Visual Studio Code] is that it is built on the [Electron](<https://en.wikipedia.org/wiki/Electron_(software_framework)>) framework which uses a headless instance of Chrome rendered as a desktop application.
 It didn't take long for folks to realize that if we already had this great IDE written in Javascript, it may be possible to make [Visual Studio Code] run remotely.

 > "Any application that can be written in JavaScript, will eventually be written in JavaScript." -- [Jeff Atwood](https://blog.codinghorror.com/the-principle-of-least-power/)

-### VS Code Server
+### code-server

-[Visual Studio Code Server] is an open-source project that allows you to run [Visual Studio Code] on a **remote** server, through the browser.
+[code-server] is an open-source project that allows you to run [Visual Studio Code] on a **remote** server, through the browser.
 For example, this is a screenshot taken at the end of this tutorial.

 ![visual studio code building pomerium](./img/vscode-pomerium.png)